vagharsh/consul-tree/README.md

                       -p 8123:80 \
                       --restart always \
                       --name consul-tree \
-                      vagharsh/consul-tree:6.7
+                      vagharsh/consul-tree:6.8
         ```
 - Access the consul-tree e.g. http://yourserver/consuldirectory
 - To create a folder or a key, Right click inside the tree where you want the folder / key to be created. and then click on the create.

 Release Notes
 ---------
-v 6.7 :
+v 6.8 :
-- Re-organizing the JS functions.
-- Fixed issue with misbehave when performing (Rename, Duplicate, Copy, Cut) actions on a root folder/file.
+- Added scroll-bar to the tree for better UI/UX. [commit](https://github.com/vagharsh/consul-tree/commit/3c6ba5486109aad647def581a0aa37993d7fe4fe)
+- Removed the fixed position of the key/value view box.
+- Added the login.php in the backend to redirect to the home when a session gets broken. [commit](https://github.com/vagharsh/consul-tree/commit/32b6ccd347cfc8a4a6169b4464de2f560d2e7b01).

 Release notes are available [here](release.md).